IdoSpringer/pathology_classifer/README.md

 ### Other classifications
 We extended the code to include other types of classification.
+Given the encoded TCR vector,
-We would like to distinguish also between pathology-categories and antigen proteins.
+we would like to distinguish also between pathology-categories and antigen proteins.
 (We believe it can get better results).

 ## 17.6.19

+### Other classifications results
+We tried several classification configurations, when we can classify pathology, pathology-category or antigen protein.
+We used KNN and AutoML for training
+(for comparision, assuming AutoML will get the best result), and used over_sampling with SMOTE.

 **Current performance:**